Show summary Hide summary

 Origin and history of the last name Saucide

-What Saucide could mean
+What Saucide might mean

-Geographical distribution of the name Saucide
+Geographical distribution of the last name Saucide

-Some slightly different forms of Saucide
+Slightly different forms of Saucide

-Known personalities bearing the name Saucide
+Known personalities bearing the last name Saucide

 What I can just tell you is that if you have Saucide in your tree, you might have a historical treasure waiting to be told, much richer than a very common last name, believe me.